enfabrica/enkit/scripts/gee.md

 * `VERBOSE`: If set to a non-zero integer, will cause additional debug information to be logged.
   For developer use only.

+* `GEE_ENABLE_KILL`: If set to any value other than 0, will cause gee to cancel any running presubmit job when pushing a change to remote branch with an open PR.
+This is currently an experimental feature that is disabled by default.

 See also: `gee help bash_setup` for more environment variables to help you customize the git-aware prompt that `gee bash_setup` makes available.